 - 1080 is biodegradable when it reaches the ground, but it has the disadvantage of persisting in the stomach of poisoned carcases, sometimes for months.

-- This means that some animals especially scavengers like dogs are at risk if they eat these carcases.
+- This means that some animals especially scavengers like dogs are at risk if they eat these carcases (see below).

-- Second generation anticoagulant poisons (eg Talon, Pest-Off) are readily available over the counter and are widely used to kill rabbits, rats, mice and possums.
+- Anticoagulant poisons (eg Talon, Pest-Off) are readily available over the counter and are widely used to kill rabbits, rats, mice and possums.

-- But they can take weeks to kill and they can be persistent in the environment.
+- They can take weeks to kill and they are persistent in the environment.

 - They can be found in low concentrations in many non-target animals in the wild, including native birds.

-- Cholecalciferol or vitamin D3 (NO Possums Cholecalciferol Gel Bait, Feracol) is another poison that appears to be relatively humane in possums.
+- Cholecalciferol (Campaign) is another poison that appears to be relatively humane in possums.

-- As with all the poisons there is a risk of accidental poisoning of non-target species including domestic animals so care should be taken over placement.
+- As with all the poisons there is a risk of accidental poisoning of non-target species including domestic animals.

 - Cholecalciferol interferes with calcium metabolism and poisoned animals usually die within a few days.